Skip to Content

 The northeast and north gates are the only entrances open for cars.

-That makes staying in Mammoth Hot Springs one of the best places if you travel by car during the winter.
+That makes Mammoth Hot Springs one of the best places to stay if you travel by car during the winter.

 The Mammoth Springs park headquarters and the Mammoth Campground are the only ones open year-round.